 Beets are usually very inexpensive and keep well in the fridge.

-To make sure that the beets are fully cooked insert a knife or a fork into the beetroot.
-You should be able to easily pierce them, and your knife or fork should very easily slide back out.
+To make sure that the beets are fully cooked insert a fork into the beetroot.
+You should be able to easily pierce them, and the fork should very easily slide back out.